Figure Logo

 Figure's HELOC

 Think a HELOC is right for you?
-At Figure, we offer a fixed-rate1navigates to numbered disclosure home equity line of credit through an online application process.
-Our application is simple and straightforward, with approval in five minutes and funding in as few as five days2navigates to numbered disclosure.
+At Figure, we offer a fixed-rate1navigates to numbered disclaimer home equity line of credit through an online application process.
+Our application is simple and straightforward, with approval in five minutes and funding in as few as five days2navigates to numbered disclaimer.
 Even the notarization can be completed online in counties that permit recording of e-signatures or do not otherwise require an in-person closing.

 Related articles